-- 6.66.
-Loss of power to any I&C component or failure of an I&C component in any of its known and documented failure modes should place the system in a predetermined condition that has been demonstrated to be acceptable for nuclear safety. - 6.67.
-Methods for ensuring that failures place a system in a safe condition include design such that systems go to a safe condition when de-energized or the use of 'watchdog timers' to detect that equipment is no longer performing its design function and place the system in a safe condition. - 6.68.
-Where such practices are applied, failures of the fail-safe design features themselves should be considered when applying the guidance of paragraph 6.66. - 6.69.
-The non-systematic failure modes of I&C components and systems should be known and documented. - 6.70.
+6.65.
+Loss of power to any I&C component or failure of an I&C component in any of its known and documented failure modes should place the system in a predetermined condition that has been demonstrated to be acceptable for nuclear safety.

+6.66.
+Methods for ensuring that failures place a system in a safe condition include design such that systems go to a safe condition when de-energized or the use of 'watchdog timers' to detect that equipment is no longer performing its design function and place the system in a safe condition.

+6.67.
+Where such practices are applied, failures of the fail-safe design features themselves should be considered when applying the guidance of paragraph 6.65.

+6.68.
+The non-systematic failure modes of I&C components and systems should be known and documented.

+6.69.
 Knowing the failure modes of components is important in applying the fail-safe concept to systems.
-It is also important in confirming that control system failures do not cause events that are outside of the bounds of the safety analyses. - 6.71.
+It is also important in confirming that control system failures do not cause events that are outside of the bounds of the safety analyses.

+6.70.
 The failures that might result from software errors are difficult to predict.
 Nevertheless, it is not necessary to know how the software fails to determine the possible failure states as seen at device terminals.
-The most likely possible failure modes could be identified and classified into a manageable set of possibilities, e.g. wrong output, delayed output, frozen output. - 6.72.
-The failure modes that are most likely to result from systematic errors in the design of hardware or software are essentially unpredictable.
-Consequently, the concept of fail-safe design is not effective for dealing with failures resulting from such errors.
-Disciplined development processes (see section 2), Hazard analysis (paragraphs 2.56 to 2.65), the concept of defence in depth (see section 4), and the application of diversity (see paragraphs 6.58 to 6.64) are more effective tools for reducing the number of such errors, and coping with the effects of such errors that remain. - 6.73.
-Failures of I&C components should be detectable by periodic testing, self-diagnostics or self-revealed by alarm or anomalous indication. - 6.74.
-It is preferred that failures be self-revealing except where this would put the system in an unsafe condition or result in spurious actuation of safety systems. - 6.75.
-Any identified failures that cannot be detected by periodic testing, alarm, or anomalous indication should be assumed to exist in conjunction with single failures when evaluating conformance with the single failure criterion. - 6.76.
-As far as practicable, the failure of a component should not cause spurious actuation of safety systems. - 6.77.
+Possible failure modes could be identified and classified into a manageable set of possibilities, e.g. wrong output, delayed output, frozen output.

+6.71.
+The failure modes that are most likely to result from systematic causes in the design of hardware or software are essentially unpredictable.
+Consequently, the concept of fail-safe design is not effective for dealing with failures resulting from such causes.
+Disciplined development processes (see section 2), Hazard analysis (paragraphs 2.56 to 2.65), the concept of defence in depth (see section 4), and the application of diversity (see paragraphs 6.57 to 6.63) are more effective tools for reducing the number of such causes, and coping with the effects of such causes that remain.

+6.72.
+Failures of I&C components should be detectable by periodic testing, self-diagnostics or self-revealed by alarm or anomalous indication.

+6.73.
+It is preferred that failures be self-revealing.
+The mechanism for self-revealing faults should not put the system in an unsafe state or result in spurious activation of safety systems.

+6.74.
+Any identified failures that cannot be detected by periodic testing, alarm, or anomalous indication should be assumed to exist in conjunction with single failures when evaluating conformance with the single failure criterion.
+Failure of self-test, self-alarm, etc. features should be detected and revealed.

+6.75.
+As far as practicable, the failure of a component should not cause spurious actuation of safety systems.

+6.76.
 On restart or restoration of power I&C safety systems or components the outputs should be initialized in a predefined safe condition, except in response to valid safety signals.